Philonous/aeson-from-example/README.md

 ## Generate Haskell data type definitions based in json examples.

-Writing haskell types based on API definitions is tedious.
+Writing Haskell types based on API definitions is tedious boilerplate.
 This program takes a JSON example and generates data types based on it for you.
 It is pretty simple and won't handle many edgecases, but it is good enough as a starting point in many situations.
+It will also automatically create the {To|From}JSON instances.

+The output is meant to be used as a starting point for editing.

 ## Example usage